<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 As with all things, with the good, comes the bad.
 Customers can take advantage of a credit account, or slip up in their payments, and for small and medium businesses this can have devastating effects.

 Ignoring bad habits and unpaid debt may find your company in hot water.
-This is where credit management systems come into play to minimise risks for your company.
+This is where credit management systems come into play to minimise risks for your company and improve financial stability.

 If customers don't pay you, you cannot pay your suppliers.
 This will lead to a lack of supplies and services, and soon you will lose production time and customers, and your good reputation.